While I was at it, I checked whether she was here too.

 "Gahahaha!"

-"A guy in Miss Eden?
-Good luck, man!
-Aahahahaha!"
+"A guy in Miss Eden?!
+Good luck, man!"

 "Pffft!
-I-I'm sorry, Jayden but...!"
+I-I'm sorry, Jayden, but...!"

 Even Milleia gave up and burst out laughing.

-I grinned ear to ear at Jayden.
+I grinned at Jayden from ear to ear.

 [

-The room exploded again.
+The room exploded all over again.

 "N-No, I—"